Smart Sustainable Men’s Clothes For Work In The UK

 To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Looking for smart yet sustainable men’s clothes for work?
-To help you out, I’ve rounded up my five top UK brands making stylish ethical clothes that wouldn’t be out of place in the office.
+To help you out, I’ve rounded up my top UK brands making stylish ethical clothes that wouldn’t be out of place in the office.

 I regularly get emails from Moral Fibres readers asking about sustainable yet smart men’s clothes for work.
 And I hear you.
 When you look at my guide to sustainable men’s clothing guide, the vast majority of brands focus on ethical t-shirts, sweatshirts, organic hoodies, and other casual attire.
-Not exactly the kind of gear you want to be wearing when rocking up to your office or an important meeting.
+It’s not exactly the kind of gear you want to be wearing when rocking up to your office or an important meeting.

 The Best Sustainable Men’s Clothing Brands For Work